 The reason why Bigbee sued Pacific Telephone and Telegraph is because the booth was faulty.

 Another witness waiting for the booth outside was able to jump out of the way in time before the car hit.
 Unlike the witness, Bigbee was crushed upon impact because of the faulty door.
-Pacific Telephone and Telegraph had several previous incidents with their faulty doors, but refused to fix them, making Pacific Telephone and Telegraph negligent in this case.
+Pacific Telephone and Telegraph had several previous incidents with their faulty doors, but refused to fix them, making Pacific Telephone and Telegraph liable and negligent in this case.

 Reagan’s address to the American Tort Reform Association ended up changing the public’s perception on tort law and personal injury cases.
 Media perception and corporate lobbying groups began to negatively gage the public’s perception of “frivolous” lawsuits.
 This is how a false perception of personal injury cases began.